Aptomi/k8s-app-engine/refactoring_in_progress.md

 8. Move istio into a 'system' namespace

+10. Figure out what to do with logging... it's messed up right now
+  - RIGHT NOW IT'S VERY HARD TO DEBUG POLICY / UNDERSTAND WHAT'S GOING ON
+  - do we want to show users a full log for policy evaluation?
+  - only show a particular namespace?
+  - e.g. what if criteria expression failed to compile, or evaluation fails (we are comparing integer to a string), how do we propagate this to the user?

+11. Expose contextual data to templates as well
+  - same way, as we are doing for expressions

+12. We likely need to separate labels from label operations
+  - so that services can have labels (and we can refer to them from criteria expressions)
+  - and services can have labels ops (set/remove, etc)
+  - just rename existing "labels" (ops) to change-labels in yaml

+Done:

+2. Context inheritance

-9. Check security issue with Knetic (possible to call methods on objects from the policy)
+9. Check security issues with Knetic (possible to call methods on objects from the policy expressions)